New Paragraph

 God has a dream

-Discover how to partner with God to impact people around you.
+Discover how to partner with God to impact people around you through our book God's Dream, Our Greatest Privilege.

 "This is the best book I have read on evangelism in the past ten years.”